kaishen-wang/kaishen-wang.github.io/_pages/about.md

 - Nov.
 2025: Will start my internship at TikTok (Seattle) as research scientist intern.
 - Nov.
 2025: One paper accepted by AAAI 2026.
 - Aug.
-2025: Joined UMD for pursing my PhD.
+2025: Started for pursing my PhD at CS@UMD.
 - Aug.
 2025: Finished my internship at Jasper Capital as a quantitative research intern.
 - June 2025: Graduated from Sichuan University.
 - May  2025: One paper accepted by ICML 2025.